erikhoggard/erolk_nouveau/content/photos/underbrush/index.md

 draft = false
 +++

-This is actually a picture of my Aerogarden, which I had growing up in my 3rd story loft room back when I was living in Indianapolis.
+This is actually a picture of my Aerogarden, which I had set up in my 3rd story loft/bedroom back when I was living in Indianapolis.
 Pictured most prominently are thyme, basil, and thai basil.

 Both the Aerogarden and the camera I took this photo with were purchased in the beginning of the Covid outbreak.
-I didn't get a ton of sunlight in that loft bedroom, so the Aerogarden provided some nice light and greenery during lockdown.
+I didn't get a ton of natural light in that loft, and the Aerogarden provided some nice light and greenery during lockdown.

+Unfortunately, I've lost a lot of the pictures I took in 2020.